 10. Maintain Accurate Records

 Accurate and accessible documentation on your purchasing and trading histories for securities owned or previously owned assists in determining your institution’s eligibility in settlements.
-Given settlement notices may not be sent until years after the initiation of litigation, documentation must be held and maintained long periods in order to submit valid claims.
+Given settlement notices may not be sent until years after the initiation of litigation, documentation must be held and maintained for long periods in order to submit valid claims.
 A robust monitoring platform should be able to maintain these records.